AmjadAlbaaj/iqra/iqra/docs/LANGUAGE_SPEC_EN.md

 IQRA is a small scripting language designed for education and lightweight automation, with first-class support for Arabic and English tokens.

+Note: Output display language defaults to Arabic.
+To switch printed output to English, see `docs/OUTPUT_LANG_EN.md`.

 ## Grammar

 - Statements are typically terminated by `;`.